wordofwarning/wordofwarning.org/socialexperiment/jul2025/index.md

 <hr>
 **Shahireh Sharif** · *Downhill Blues*

-A monologue that uses the swiss cheese analogy to explore discrimination.
+A monologue that uses the Swiss cheese analogy to explore discrimination.
 'Ownership', 'labelling', 'dehumanisation', and 'obedience without critical thinking and maintaining ethical standards' can lead to moral exclusion.
 And in turn, it could result in turning a blind eye to genocide.

-Shahireh is a multidisiplinery artist interested in exploring gender, identity, and race.
+Shahireh is a multidisiplinary artist interested in exploring gender, identity, and race.

 Insta <a href="https://instagram.com/sangrezeh" target="_blank">@sangrezeh</a>
 <hr>